On this page you will find:

-Please note: No transaction receipts are issued at the WFS sites.
+Please note, no transaction receipts are issued at water filling station sites.
 Please refer your financial institution for transactional statements.

-All registered users will be issued with an Account Card/s to purchase water.
-If required, users can be issued with multiple account cards with a fee payable for each additional card, including replacement cards.
+All registered users will be issued an account card to purchase water.
+If required, users can be issued with multiple account cards with a fee payable for each additional card, including for replacement cards.

-Note: The pre-paid balance will be held in our secured portal and not associated with the account card.
-In the event of a lost, damaged or faulty card, the balance will still be available on the account.
+Your pre-paid balance will be held in our secured portal and not associated with the account card.
+In the event of a lost, damaged or faulty card, the balance will still be available on your account.

 We will give you a receipt when you top up the balance on the account card.
-Account Card related transaction statements can be issued, upon request.
+Account card related transaction statements can be issued on request.

-To top up the balance of your account card, by calling (02) 4868 0888 or in person at the Civic Centre, 68 Elizabeth Street Moss Vale during business hours.
+To top up your account balance, call (02) 4868 0888 or in person at the Civic Centre, 68 Elizabeth Street Moss Vale during business hours.